-This report covers eight reviews conducted by our Office between 1 January and 31 March 2018 (the review period), consisting of seven examination notices to attend before the Commissioner and answer questions, and one examination notice to provide documents to the Commissioner.
+This report covers six reviews conducted by our Office between 1 October and 31 December 2018 (the review period), consisting of five examination notices to attend before the Commissioner and answer questions and one examination notice to produce documents.

 When conducting our review of the Australian Building and Construction Commission's (ABCC) use of examination powers, we assessed the Commission's performance against the requirements of the BCIIP Act, the Building and Construction Industry (Improving Productivity) Regulations 2017 (the Regulations), relevant best practice principles and standards, and the ABCC's internal guidelines.
 Overall, we were satisfied the ABCC was compliant with the examination powers under the BCIIP Act.
 We did not make any recommendations or suggestions to the ABCC as a result of our reviews during this quarter.